inbo/coding-club/docs/workflow.md

 ### Vimeo webinar settings template

+We provide an old school [Movie Maker template](https://github.com/inbo/coding-club/blob/master/templates/20200528_vimeo_webinar_template.wlmp) to start editing the video, where logo at the beginning and at the end are already uploaded.
+Still, feel free to use any other (less obsolete) video editor program.

-Title: "INBO coding club - yyyy-mm-dd - topic".
-Example: "INBO coding club - 2020-06-30 - functional programming in R with purrr"
+Title: "yyyy-mm-dd - topic - INBO coding club".
+Example: "2020-06-30 - functional programming in R with purrr - INBO coding club"

 Description: short description of the topic, typically a copy paste from the invitation email.
-Add link to slides and hackmd at the end as well.
+Add link to slides and hackmd and level (beginners, intermediate, ...) at the end.
 Example:

 > The topic of this INBO coding club edition is functional programming in R, alias loops on steroids.
 We will be using the package purrr, part of the tidyverse universe, which provides a complete and consistent set of tools to work with functions and vectors.
 If you have never heard about it, this INBO coding club session is the perfect occasion to learn it in a friendly and informal environment.
 For who already knows purrr, e.g. its map() functions, this session will offer the opportunity to increase the knowledge of this very powerful package.
 <br>Slides: https://inbo.github.io/coding-club/sessions/20200630_functional_programming.html#1
 <br>Hackmd: https://hackmd.io/ZDc7gTTHRm-ZcjYq_2f2Fg?view
+Level: intermediate/advanced

 Privacy: "Anyone can see this video"

 Folder: INBO Coding Club

-Tags: programming, INBO coding club, R, other session related tags
+Tags (in Distribution tab, Discovery section): programming, INBO coding club, R, other session related tags

 Example:
 > programming, INBO coding club, R, functional programming, purrr, tidyverse